Scrapbook Recipe Book Ideas…Give the Gift of Culinary Creativity!

 If you’re using more than index cards -meaning you’ve got recipes written on scrap paper or other places, pictures are a nice way to add appeal.
 I have a good amount of recipes from magazines and when I cut them out, I also made sure I got the picture in them too.

+Journaling cards with cooking themes would be a great tool to use.
 Try to add photos and pictures whenever you can as it will add more appeal visually to your book.

 This recipe book is sure to be treasured by an adult child going off to college or getting their first apartment, Or a bride-to-be will love this as a wedding gift.
 Or someone in your family who has got a passion for home cooking!